zalgonoise/research/ddd/secrets-store.md

 The `shared.Repository` is just as simple as the secrets': a set of CRUD operations without Update.
 The persistence layer (which implements the repository) will be solely responsible of saving the shared secrets state.
 Any features to this implementation (sharing for a duration of time, sharing until a point in time) will be handled by the service layer.

+There are also two versions of the List operation, one for the shared secrets' owner, and one for the shared secrets' target user.

 ```go
 package shared